-This Item addresses the competitive environment in which your organisation operates and the key strategic challenges that your organisation faces.
+This Item addresses the competitive environment in which your organisation operates, including your key strategic challenges and advantages.
 It also addresses how you approach performance improvement and organisational learning.
 The aim is to understand your key organisational challenges and your system for maintaining a sustainable advantage.

 - Knowledge of an organisation's strengths, vulnerabilities, and opportunities for both improvement and growth is essential to the success and sustainability of the organisation.
-With this knowledge, you can identify those products, service and programme offerings, processes, competencies, and performance attributes that are unique to your organisation; those that set you apart from other organisations; and those that help you to sustain your competitive advantage. - Understanding who your competitors are, how many you have, and their key characteristics is essential for determining what your competitive advantage is in your industry and market-place.
-Leading organisations have an in-depth understanding of their current competitive and environment, including the factors that affect day-to-day performance and factors that could impact future performance. - Sources of comparative and competitive data might include industry journals and other publications, benchmarking activities, annual reports for publicly traded companies and public organisations, conferences, local networks, and industry associations. - Operating your organisation in today's highly competitive marketplace means you are facing many strategic challenges that can affect your ability to sustain performance and maintain your competitive advantage.
-These challenges might include your operational costs (e.g., materials, labour, or geographic location); expanding or decreasing markets; mergers or acquisitions both by your organisation and by your competitors; economic conditions, including fluctuating demand and local and global economic downturns; the cyclical nature of your industry; the introduction of new or substitute products or services; rapid technological changes; or new competitors entering the market.
-In addition, your organisation may face challenges related to the recruitment, hiring, and retention of qualified workforce.
+With this knowledge, you can identify those products, service and programmememememe offerings, processes, and performance attributes that are unique to your organisation; those that set you apart from other organisations; and those that help you to sustain your competitive advantage. - Understanding who your competitors and collaborators are, how many you have, and their key characteristics is essential for determining what your competitive advantage is and what your collaborative opportunities are in your industry and marketplace.
+Leading organisations have an in-depth understanding of their current competitive and collaborative environment, including the factors that affect day-to-day performance and factors that could impact future performance. - Sources of comparative and competitive data might include industry journals and other publications, benchmarking activities, annual reports for publicly traded companies and public organisations, conferences, local networks, and industry associations. - Operating your organisation in today's highly competitive marketplace means you are facing many strategic challenges that can affect your ability to sustain performance and maintain your competitive advantage.
+These challenges might include your operational costs (e.g., materials, labour, or geographic location); expanding or decreasing markets; mergers or acquisitions both by your organisation and by your competitors; economic conditions, including fluctuating demand and economic downturns both local and global; the cyclical nature of your industry; the introduction of new or substitute products or services, possibly based on a disruptive technology; rapid technological changes; or new competitors entering the market.
+In addition, your organisation may face challenges related to the recruitment, hiring, and retention of qualified employees or volunteers.

-- A particularly significant challenge, if it occurs to your organisation, is being unprepared for a disruptive technology that threatens your competitive position or your market-place.
-In the past, such technologies have included personal computers replacing typewriters; cell phones challenging traditional and pay phones; fax machines capturing business from overnight delivery services; and e-mail challenging all other means of correspondence.
-Today, organisations need to be scanning the environment inside and outside their immediate industry to detect such challenges at the earliest possible point in time. - One of the many issues facing organisations today is how to manage, use, evaluate, and share your ever-increasing organisational knowledge.
-Leading organisations already benefit from the knowledge assets of their workforce, customers, suppliers, collaborators, and partners, who together drive organisational learning and improve performance.
+- A particularly significant challenge, if it occurs to your organisation, is being unprepared for a disruptive technology that threatens your competitive position or your marketplace.
+Examples of such technologies include personal computers replacing typewriters; cell phones challenging traditional and pay phones; fax machines capturing business from overnight delivery services; and e-mail challenging all other means of correspondence.
+Today, organisations need to be scanning the environment inside and outside their immediate industry to detect such challenges at the earliest possible point in time. - One of the many issues facing organisations today is how to manage, use, and share your ever-increasing organisational knowledge.
+Leading organisations already benefit from the knowledge assets of their employees, customers, suppliers, collaborators, and partners, who together drive organisational learning and improve performance.